Here is an insider guide which will help you choose the right test management tool or a test management software to get value for your money.

 - Will my tool provide a common platform for requirement management, test management, project management and defect management?

 A right test management tool can introduce efficiency in the whole testing process.
-The most important thing to keep in mind while selecting the test management tool is that your end goal is releasing high-quality software.
+The most important thing to keep in mind while selecting the test management tools is that your end goal is releasing high-quality software.